vdorot/outwave.js/README.md

 ./outwave input.wav output.wf
 ```

-Sample rate, size, mono.

-For a full list of options and other information about the preprocessor, see [Preprocessor usage](http://todo.todo).
+The resulting files containg waveform data can be created with configurable sample rate and size.
+For a full list of options and other information about the preprocessor, see [Preprocessor Usage](doc/preprocessor.md).

 ###Browser part

+The UI component is expected to change, for up-to-date information on usage, see files in the examples folder.

+An API reference generated from source is available in the doc/api directory.

+##Time Spans

+This extension allows marking segments of the waveform, the main purpose being annotation of audio(adding captions).

+For more infrormation, see [Time Spans](doc/timespans.md).